DavidMatuteJimenez/BFOR643---Incident-Handling-Project/README.md

 ` <a href="https://blog1seguimentmydomaine2bra.me/">Clique aqui</a></font> `

 Embedded URLs are something to look out for as these can be very malicious if you accidentally open them.
 There is even the anchor text of `Clique aqui`, which prompts the user the click a button.
-(Click here) , seems to be very generic and suspicious.

 `Sample Email Layout`